MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dbgmodel-namespace-file-system.md

 >
 # The FileSystem Namespace
 ## Summary
 The FileSystem namespace provides the  properties and methods for manipulating the file system.
+This can be used from JavaScript for reading or writing files that are needed to support your debugger extension.

+## Sample
+For a simple end-to-end example of how to use this namespace and these objects, check out the sample on GitHub - https://github.com/Microsoft/WinDbg-Samples/tree/master/FileSystem

 ## Object Methods
 |Name|Return Type|Signature|Description|